Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field

 In the classic film \textit{Low Reynolds Number Flows} \cite{Taylor_NCFMF}, G.~I.~Taylor explained the physical meaning of reversibility --- ``low Reynolds number flows are reversible when the direction of motion of the boundaries, which gave rise to the flow, is reversed.''
 The reversibility of Stokes flow is due to its steadiness and the fact that inertial forces are negligible.
 In this time-independent flow, the time-reversed problem solves the same equations as the original Stokes flow.
 These equations are linear in Taylor's example of Couette flow.
 The reversed fluid flow is the result of reversing the direction of the external forcing (rotation of the cylinder in the Couette flow example shown by Taylor).
 The reversibility is at first surprising, as it can be used to show that the initial state of the fluid is recovered under flow reversal, which in some ways may contradict intuition based on observations of everyday fluid flows.

 In this study, the original problem is a Hele-Shaw flow, which in general is also expected to be reversible like a Stokes flow.
-Yet, the reversibility of the dynamics of the confined ferrofluid droplet is not an obvious consequence because nonlinearity arises from the surface forces (capillary force and magnetic traction) acting on the fluid--fluid interface.
+Yet, the reversibility of the dynamics of the confined ferrofluid droplet is not an obvious consequence because nonlinearity arises from the surface forces (capillary tension and magnetic traction) acting on the fluid--fluid interface.
 The interface is also subjected to unsteady forcing by the time-dependent external magnetic field.
 And, thus, time-reversing the magnetic field strengths does not return the fluid interface back to its initial shape.
-This irreversibility is demonstrated in Fig.~\ref{fig:Hysteresis}, in which the fully nonlinear simulations show the perturbation amplitude upon time-reversing the magnetic field can be (a) lower, (b) similar, or (c) higher than the initial perturbation.
+This irreversibility is demonstrated in Fig.~\ref{fig:Hysteresis}, in which the fully nonlinear simulations show the perturbation amplitude upon time-reversing the magnetic field can be (\textit{a}) smaller, (\textit{b}) similar, or (\textit{c}) larger than the initial perturbation.